John Claudius Loudon

 “A suburban residence with a small portion of land attached will contain all that is essential to happiness."

-Loudon created and published a magazine called The Gardener’s Magazine.
-It started out as quarterly.
+Loudon created and published a magazine called The Gardener's Magazine.
+It started as a quarterly.
 The first issue sold 4,000 copies.
 It soon became bi-monthly.
-Loudon used the platform to introduce a new landscape perspective which he called “gardenesque”.
+Loudon used the platform to introduce a new landscape perspective called "gardenesque."

-Prior to Loudon, the prevailing landscape style was the “picturesque” view.
-In contrast with the big picture or natural perspective of the picturesque garden style, Loudon wanted to draw attention to individual specimens - isolating them by removing surrounding plants or by using geometrical beds.
-During Loudon’s time, exotic plants were the rage and a controlled garden was the best way to feature specimen plants.
+Before Loudon, the prevailing landscape style was the "picturesque" view.
+In contrast with the big picture or natural perspective of the picturesque garden style, Loudon wanted to draw attention to individual specimens - isolating them by removing surrounding plants or using geometrical beds.
+During Loudon's time, exotic plants were the rage, and a controlled garden was the best way to feature specimen plants.

 John Loudon said,